oclero/icoutil/README.md

 Two ways to use the library:

-- Creating a `.ico` file from a single directory that contains multiple PNG files
+- Creating a `.ico` file from a single directory that contains multiple `.png` files:

   ```py
   import icoutil